FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

-# IRAnalysis data model
+# FAIRVibSpec data model

-Python object model specifications based on the sdRDM Python library.
+Python object model specifications based on the [md-models](https://github.com/FAIRChemistry/md-models) Rust library.
+The data model is designed to store both raw and processed vibrational spectroscopy (*i.e.* IR and Raman) data, as well as the parameters used for processing.

 ## Core objects

-### IRAnalysis
+### FAIRVibSpec

-Most meta object of your data model with some examples of sensible fields.
+Root object of the FAIRVibSpec data model.
+Meant to hold a single IR or Raman experiment.
+One experiment can contain multiple spectra.

-- __datetime_created__
+- datetime_created
   - Type: string
   - Description: Date and time this dataset has been created.
 - datetime_modified